coert-work/admin-ui-cli/README.md

 The idea is for master branch to be very very basic, and that we create branches for different toolsets / use cases.

 Future branches include a redux integration branch and a deployment configuration branch.

+There is still A LOT left to do.

 # Usage

 ## Starting parameters